When to Take Beta-Alanine: Best Time & Pre/Post Workout Guide

 I’ve personally been using beta-alanine for over four years now, and I’ve seen real performance shifts — not just in myself but in dozens of clients.

-Why Timing Isn’t Like Creatine or Caffeine
+Why Beta-Alanine Timing Isn’t Like Creatine or Caffeine

 Fit woman holding supplement tablet and container in neon-lit gym comparing timing of beta-alanine with creatine and caffeine

-Beta-alanine isn’t a stimulant.
-It doesn’t hit you with energy or focus.
 Instead, it increases intra-muscular carnosine, which acts like a buffer to delay the burn during high-intensity efforts.

 Take it every day, and over 2–4 weeks, you’ll build up enough carnosine to really feel the performance benefits.

-Back when I was prepping for a local CrossFit event, I added beta-alanine into my supplement stack.
 I wasn’t expecting much at first, but after about 3 weeks, I noticed I could push deeper into EMOMs and AMRAPs without redlining so fast.
-That “burn” during wall balls and burpees wasn’t stopping me like before — I had more in the tank.

 Fit woman holding beta-alanine powder scoop in neon-lit gym showing supplement routine